vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

 ```
 You should see the output listed above on
 your console.
 Congratulations!
 You now have a working extension.

+!!! tip
+    `cppimport` will attempt to locate a C / C++ compiler for you.
+    If you need a specific compiler, you can set the shell
+    variables CC and CXX environment variables from the command
+    line, e.g. `CC=gcc-13; CXX=g++-13`.

 ### Behind the Scenes
 Here's a little more information about what's going on.